 Learning your story enables your audience to connect with you and relate to you and your business in a positive way.
 Most people are only interested in, and will likely only remember how your products or services will benefit them, so don’t rely on the descriptions of the features and benefits of your product or service.
 Instead, describe the experience of using and benefiting from it.

-This may be a difficult concept for some of us to wrap our brain around, but Apple is a great example of selling more than just a product.
+This may be a difficult concept for some of us to wrap our brains around, but Apple is a great example of selling more than just a product.
 When you see one of their ads, you don’t see bland descriptions of data storage and processor speed—at least not at first.
 The first thing you see is the idea (or, rather, ideal) of what their products can do for their customers.
 Apple tells people what they’re missing in life and sells what fills the gap.
 And, Apple tells you why their competitors cannot match their ability to satisfy you—which, in their opinion, is why you should buy from Apple and not those others.

-Lastly tell people where they can find your products or services.
+Lastly, tell people where they can find your products or services.
 Let them know how to contact you or locate your company on and off the web.
 Give them your web address, your social media handles, physical locations, phone number, and email address.
 Help them find you!

-Your brand message is a way to simply, clearly and compellingly communicate what you offer and connect with prospective customers in a way that allows them to get to get to know, like, and trust you and feel comfortable buying from you.
+Your brand message is a way to simply, clearly and compellingly communicate what you offer and connect with prospective customers in a way that allows them to get to know, like, and trust you and feel comfortable buying from you.
 It is just as important as deciding what business you’re going into and what product you’re going to offer.
 And, it’s certainly critical to selling it.